cudmore/PyMapManager/readme.md

 See the [examples/](examples/) folder for Jupyter notebooks with more examples.

-## Map Manager web server
+## 2) Map Manager web server

 A web server to browse and share Map Manager annotations and time-series images.
 Please check out our [example server](http://cudmore.duckdns.org).
 In addition to the point-and-click interface, there is also a [REST API][rest-api] to programmatically retrieve data.

 ### Run the server locally

 Please note, the server currently requires [redis][redis].
 Install redis on OSX with `brew install redis-server` and on linux with `sudo apt-get install redis-server`.
+Once installed, run redis with `redis-server`.

     cd PyMapManager/app
     pip install -r requirements.txt